 Before you integrate!

-We want to introduce you to all of our Etsy integration's available features and limitations.
+It is extremely easy to connect Etsy to Multiorders and will only take a couple of clicks, but we want to introduce you to all of our Etsy integration's available features and limitations first.
 We believe it is critical for you to understand how everything works before you connect your store.

 Table of Contents:

 Limitations of the Etsy API

 Certain things are simply impossible to achieve right now due to the inherent limitations of the Etsy API.
 Unless Etsy updates these things on its end, there is nothing we can do about them.